scalar-labs/scalardb/docs/backup-restore.md

 #### Cassandra

 Cassandra has a built-in replication mechanism, so you do not always have to create a transactionally-consistent backup.

 For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.
-Please follow [this](#how-to-create-transactionally-consistent-backup) for how to create a transactionally-consistent backup.

 If you want to create a transactionally-consistent cluster-wide backup, please follow the **General strategy to create a transactionally-consistent backup** section or stop the Cassandra cluster and take the snapshots of all the nodes of the cluster, and start the cluster.